reactphp/socket/README.md

   TCP/IP connection before enabling secure TLS mode.
 If you want to use a custom underlying `tcp://` connector for secure TLS connections only, you may explicitly pass a `tls://` connector like above instead.
+  Internally, the `tcp://` and `tls://` connectors will always be wrapped by `TimeoutConnector`, unless you disable timeouts like in the above example.

 ## Advanced Usage